Efinix-Inc/xyloni/design/soc_Opal_t8/README.md

 feature set.
 Each SoC has a RISC-V processor, memory, a range of I/O, and interfaces for embedding user functions.
 You can easily create entire systems that include embedded compute and user-defined accelerators all in the same Trion® FPGA.

-## Opal SoC for Xyloni
 Opal is a cacheless, compact SoC with a small resource footprint.
 It is ideal for applications that require embedded compute capability such as system monitoring or remote configuration and control.
 Refer to the [Opal (Xyloni) RISC-V SoC Hardware and Software User Guide](https://www.efinixinc.com/support/docsdl.php?s=ef&amp;pn=OPALUGX) in the Support Center on the Efinix web site for detailed usage instructions.

 - ~5K LEs/18 RAM blocks
 - 20 MHz